SuryakantM24/AlarmClock/README.md

 Contributions to improve this alarm clock app are welcome!
 If you find any bugs or want to add new features, feel free to create an issue or submit a pull request.

+## Note :- Use Crome Browser for Better Experience.

 ---